nlohmann/json/docs/mkdocs/docs/integration/migration_guide.md

 ## Replace deprecated functions

-The following functions have been deprecated and will be removed in the next major version (i.e., 4.0.0).
+The following functions have been deprecated in earlier versions and will be removed in the next major version (i.e., 4.0.0).
 All deprecations are annotated with [`HEDLEY_DEPRECATED_FOR`](https://nemequ.github.io/hedley/api-reference.html#HEDLEY_DEPRECATED_FOR) to report which function to use instead.